Vorlonhomeworld/BBCL/16 Who's on first.md

  ```

   *(Remember, it's **r**unning the list (sheridan john earth babylon5), **d**ropping the head of the list off, which is "Sheridan", then **a**ccessing the head of the
-  list, which is now "John", then **c**completing the job, which causes it to print the last thing it's accessed, "John")*
+  list, which is now "John", then **c**ompleting the job, which causes it to print the last thing it's accessed, "John")*

   We can access just his last name by entering in: